 ExpressVPN and NordVPN are the top router VPNs

 Choosing either NordVPN or ExpressVPN will leave you satisfied as both services are known for their speed and security.
 They have clear setup instructions and boast live 24/7 live chat support.
 It does come with a price, though.
 ExpressVPN is $12.95/month while NordVPN charges $11.95/month (the price falls significantly with longer subscriptions – 1-year ExpressVPN deal is $8.32/month and a 3-year NordVPN subscription is as little as $3.49/month).

 Not willing to commit just yet?
 Test each of them for a month and get your money back if you’re unsatisfied.
 And if you want the easiest way out, just buy a pre-configured VPN router.

 Astrill – best router VPN for Asia

-While Astrill VPN is one of the priciest options on the market, paying $15.90/month is worth it if you’re in Asia.
+While Astrill VPN is one of the priciest options on the market, paying $8.33/month for the annual plan is worth it if you’re in Asia.
 No other VPN fares better when it comes to sheer speed in this region.
-Quite often it shows the fastest speed all over the world, even though Astrill has just over 300 servers.
+Quite often it shows the fastest speed all over the world, even though Astrill has just over 320 servers.

 When it comes to setting it up on a router, Astrill has a dedicated app and also offers pre-configured routers of its own.
 If you encounter any problem during installation, the 24/7 live chat is there to help you.
-While the money-back guarantee is not available for Astrill VPN, it does offer a 7-day free trial for all new customers.
+While the money-back guarantee is not available for Astrill VPN, it does offer a free Android version with no bandwidth limit.

 Private Internet Access – the best budget VPN for a router